BLOCKBUSTERS ON A BUDGET - PART 1

 techno-thriller script of mine which was produced last year.
 The

-film was shot on a TV movie budget and a tight shooting schedule.
+film was shot on a cable TV movie budget and a tight shooting schedule - as an HBO World Premiere Movie.

 I believe the same film could be shot as a studio film for around